AuRobinson/Consumer-Price-Index-Review/README.md

 #### BLUF

-This project loads the monthly Consumer Price Index (CPI) data from the Bureau of Labor Statistics (BAU).
+This project loads the monthly Consumer Price Index (CPI) data from the Bureau of Labor Statistics (BAL).

 #### Story